odysseyalive/llm-toolbox/README.md

 # The LLM Toolbox

 Welcome to The LLM Toolbox – a practical resource designed to support your work with large language models.
-This project provides tools for fine-tuning models using the OpenOrca dataset turning any model into an instruction model.
+This project provides tools for fine-tuning models using the OpenOrca dataset, turning any model into an instruction model.

 I wanted something I could run locally without having to mess around with a clunky interface.
 This toolbox is designed to be simple to use and easy to understand.
 It's a great starting point for anyone looking to train a large language model with an instruction dataset like OpenOrca.
 Pending performance optimizations, maybe additional datasets will be supported in the future.